 There are numerous ways to purchase a third party car insurance, but keeping the cost low while buying one is very important.
 Here are some tips to buy the best policy according to your requirements:

 Compare various third party car insurance quotes obtained from different private insurance providers, to ensure you get a cheap deal.
 This will help you to purchase the right policy at the right price.
 Also, follow this procedure every time your policy is due for renewal.

 b.
 Check which group your car belongs to:

 The amount you pay for your third party car insurance policy partly depends on which group your car belongs to.
 Nevertheless, to say, the lowest group of cars will be cheaper to insure.
 So, before purchasing your car, it is wise to check which group your car falls in.
 Doing so will prevent you from big surprises when it comes to paying your insurance policy.

 c.
 Improve your car's security system:

 Lower your car insurance premium by adding more security features to your car.
 However, car modifications can increase your premiums, so be wary of that.

-Car insurance is necessary in Australia, but is quite expensive.
+Car insurance is necessary in Australia but it is quite expensive.
 If you have ever been tempted to go without it to save some money, then here is a cheap alternative – third party car insurance.
-Though, third party car insurance will not cover any of your personal damages or damages to your own car, it is essential to protect your financial assets and wellbeing.
+Though third party car insurance will not cover any of your personal damages or damages to your own car, it is essential to protect your financial assets and wellbeing.